 It can be as direct as hitting, threatening, destruction of property or forcing someone to do something against their will or as indirect as rumour, exclusion or manipulation.
-Bullying involves a real or perceived power imbalance between the person who bullies and the target students who are bullied.
+Bullying involves a real or perceived power imbalance between the person who bullies and the target youth who is bullied.
 The victims suffer depression, anxiety, increased feelings of sadness, loneliness and insecure.

-Bullying in schools is a significant problem and antisocial behaviour.
+Bullying is a significant problem and antisocial behaviour.
 The perpetrators have greater physical or social power than their victims and act aggressively towards them by verbal, physical or social means.
-School bullies tend to share common traits such as aggressive, dominant and slightly lower than average intelligence.
+Bullies tend to share common traits such as aggressive, dominant and slightly lower than average intelligence.

 Bullying and its Effects

-Bullying can impact a child on physical, mental or emotional levels.
-Some of the effects include anxiety, post traumatic stress disorder, lack of self-esteem, gastric issues, relationship issues and addiction to alcohol and drugs.
+Bullying can impact the victim on physical, mental or emotional levels.
+Some of the effects include anxiety, fear, post traumatic stress disorder, lack of self-esteem, gastric issues, relationship issues and addiction to alcohol and drugs.

 Bullying leads to problems academically and emotionally in addition to poor attendance and decreased academic performance.
 It causes feelings of helplessness, anger and frustration, mental, physical and emotional damage to all involved including bystanders.
 Research has shown the effects last well into adulthood.
 It occurs most often in areas where there is little or no adult supervision.

-Looking out for warning signs.
+Looking out for warning signs for prevention, early intervention and reporting.
 Have a clear definition of bullying.
 Remove labels and address behaviour to ensure the person who is doing the bullying knows what behaviour is wrong, why it is wrong and what the consequences are for engaging in the behaviour.
 If the behaviour keeps occurring the parents will need to be involved.

 Set clear and enforceable rules and expectations.
-Age appropriate rules allow a student to know what behaviour is expected.
+Age appropriate rules allow young people know what behaviour is expected.
 Be consistent in enforcing the rules.
 Reward positive behaviour.
-Reinforce good behaviour and it will give students clear expectations of what you want in a positive way.
-That way the student will be more likely to engage in the positive behaviour again.
-Have open communication with students talking to them about their problems including bullying.
+Reinforce good behaviour and it will give them clear expectations of what you want in a positive way.
+That way they will be more likely to engage in the positive behaviour again.
+Have open communication with the students, talk to them about their individual problems including bullying.